TunnelBear VPN Review 2024: Browse Securely With Anonymity

 The provider website breaks down how and which operating systems utilize each VPN protocol by stating, “On Windows and iOS, you’ll use either OpenVPN or IKEv2.
 For macOS and Android, use OpenVPN.”

-TunnelBear VPN free plan
+TunnelBear free plan

 TunnelBear VPN has also stated on its website that its free VPN plan comes with the same level of encryption that promises no data leaks or logging.
 However, for those wanting to use their VPN on multiple devices, we recommend purchasing one of their upgraded plans.

-TunnelBear VPN test results
+TunnelBear test results

 In order to see the best of its ability, we looked at multiple factors while testing the TunnelVPN software.
 For starters, we wanted to see whether or not using a VPN would throttle internet speeds for users.

 We also took the time to research whether or not the claims behind this military-grade encryption were accurate.
 Therefore, we conducted a DNS leak test and a WebRTC leaks test to see if TunnelBear VPN was true to its claims of no data leakage.
+We also made sure the kill switch worked as intended.

 Speed tests